 The reports included in Part I of this agenda can be made available in alternative formats.
-For further information about this service, or to arrange for special facilities to be provided at the meeting, please contact DEMOCRATIC SERVICES on 01795 417330.
-To find out more about the work of this Committee please visit www.swale.gov.uk
+For further information about this service, or to arrange for special facilities to be provided at the meeting, please contact democraticservices@swale.gov.uk.
+To find out more about the work of this meeting, please visit www.swale.gov.uk